t4d-classes/angular_02242020/README.md

-# Welcome to Advanced Angular Class
+# Welcome to the Advanced Angular Class

 ## Instructor